AaronPresley/whack-a-mole/README.md

 You can see the game on my site by going [here](http://whack-a-mole.aaronpresley.com/).

+## Misc Notes

+- Each time the user scores, the moles move faster by .3 seconds.
+- I created the hole image, as well as both mole states, in Adobe Illustrator.
+The original file is located at `static/img/cell-art.ai`.
+- Currently jQuery is the only library being used.
+- All game objects are completely separate from the presentation layer, making it easy to implement React or a similar library with relative ease.
+- I didn't come across a huge need for using closures, except in the `Game.start()` method, which handles the game's speed given the current user score.

 ## Installation

 Clone the repo into your desired directory.
 I have included all compiled static